Tool List

 ### `search_context` Tool

-Performs a **semantic search** in the project codebase, automatically performs incremental indexing, and returns relevant code snippets.
+Perform **semantic search** in the project codebase, automatically incrementally index and return relevant code snippets.

 #### Parameters